odin-lang/odin-lang.org/content/docs/overview.md

 }
 foo_2 :: proc() -> (n: int, err: Error) {
 	// It is more common that your procedure returns multiple values
-	// If 'or_return' is used within a procedure that returns multiple
+	// If `or_return` is used within a procedure that returns multiple
 	// values (2+), then all the returned values must be named
-	// so that a bare 'return' statement can be used
+	// so that a bare `return` statement can be used

 	// This can be a common idiom in many code bases
 	x: int